A Data-Driven Framework for Decision Making Under Uncertainty: Integrating Markov Decision Processes, Hidden Markov Models and Predictive Modeling

 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Kamalzadeh, Hossein, "A Data-Driven Framework for Decision Making Under Uncertainty: Integrating Markov Decision Processes, Hidden Markov Models and Predictive Modeling" (2020).
-Engineering Management, Information, and Systems Research Theses and Dissertations.
+Operations Research and Engineering Management Theses and Dissertations.
 11.

 Operational Research Commons, Other Operations Research, Systems Engineering and Industrial Engineering Commons